nteract/scrapbook/DEVELOPMENT_GUIDE.md

 ### Scrapbook Schema Version Changes

-Whenever the scrapbook schmea changes ensure there are test for older schema payloads, including tests that read from files with the old schmea.
+Whenever the scrapbook schema changes ensure there are test for older schema payloads, including tests that read from files with the old schema.
 We want strong guarantees that scrapbook version changes do not break existing execution patterns during version transitions.